Xilinx/Alveo-Cards/master/debugging/source/docs/card-validation.md

 - - -
 ### PCIe link check PASSED with warning

-If you encounter `PCIE link check PASSED with warning` or `Device trained to lower spec` when running `xbutil validate`, XRT is encountering a PCIe link running slower than the platform limit.
+If you encounter `PCIE link check PASSED with warning` or `Device trained to lower spec` when running [xbutil validate](https://xilinx.github.io/XRT/master/html/xbutil.html#xbutil-validate), XRT is encountering a PCIe link running slower than the platform limit.
 An example of these warnings is shown below.

 ```
 ...